koyejo-lab/jasa-multimodalfGGM/README.md

 - [ ] 1-8 hours
 - [ ] > 8 hours
 - [x] Not feasible to run on a desktop machine, as described here:
+It is safest to run on a cluster as original tests are implemented with parallelization.
+One can modify the number of cores in the test file to make it suitable for a desktop machine.

 ### Additional information (optional)